Svavar's Fab Academy Journey

 Þórarinn, the undisputed Fab Academy meme master.
 See an example at the bottom of this page.
 Image from Adrián Torres.

 An introduction to modern technology as we know it might realistically be taken on in a ten-year period, but we rush through it in six months.
-You'd better keep up, because you need to make microcontroller boards that talk to each other- wait, now you must mill a 3D shape and make a casting- hold on, now it's time for web programming, but lay that to one side because now you need to stay up all night to finish your final project and present it to a hundred faces on your laptop screen that are in all time zones and climates and circumstances in the world and you are now a part of this group, which shares a traumat- I mean a transformative experience.
+You'd better keep up, because you need to make microcontroller boards that talk to each other- wait, now you must mill a 3D shape and make a casting- hold on, now it's time for web programming, but lay that to one side because now you need to stay up all night to finish your final project and present it to hundreds of faces on your laptop screen that are in all time zones and climates and circumstances in the world and you are now a part of this group, which shares a traumat- I mean a transformative experience.

 The Icelandic students in Fab Academy 2023: Yours truly, Andri Sæmundsson and Hafey Viktoría Hallgrímsdóttir.

 Two out of three Icelanders taking the Fab Academy this year got sick right after their final project presentation, because the pressure had been so high.
 Was it worth it?
-It was.
+It actually was.
 I would hardly dare make electronics before but now I'm considering taking an electronic product to market.

 The 2024 Fab Academy Instructor Bootcamp in León, Spain.
 My contributions: BLDC Modular Thing and Chat with your repo.
 Image from Frosti Gíslason.

-I've set up Iceland's first Pre Fab course (you'll need to translate that page).
 I think it's essential that prospective Fab Academy students try a few things before starting the course itself, so that they know what they're getting into!
 Before I started the Fab Academy, Þórarinn taught me to mill on the ShopBot, Hafliði walked me through making a simple capacitive sensor and Árni helped me set up a website.
 It was unplanned and informal, but it helped me a lot.

 I've also been scratching my head over how Tom Dubick takes a cohort of high school students through the Fab Academy every year.
 We need at least one Tom in every country.
 I noticed in his students' documentation that they go through a short Pre Fab course before starting the Fab Academy.
 So I thought it couldn't hurt to try it here, too.